JoseMarioDev/josemariodev/README.md

 I have over 10 years experience in the insurance and service industries in a management capacity.
 Over that time I've developed critical-thinking, organizational, and communication skills.
 I’m interested in combining these skills with software development technologies to work on projects I'm passionate about.

 I’m looking for an opportunity where I can put my abilities to work for a mission I’m passionate about.
-Check out my portfolio &#8594; https://www.josemario.dev/
+Check out my portfolio &nbsp;➡️ &nbsp; https://www.josemario.dev/

 #